Electry/VitaGrafix/README.md

 You can configure every game separately using unified configuration file.

 ### [MAIN] section
-- This section applies to all games and overrides their individual options.
+- This section applies to all games, unless specific entry for a game exists.
+Available options are listed below.
 ```
 [MAIN]
-ENABLED=1      <- Setting this to 0 disables all game modifications.
-                  (default = 1)
-OSD=1          <- Setting this to 0 disables in game on-screen display (shown during few seconds at the beginning).
-                  (default = 1)
+# Same options as in GAME section are permitted here.
+To save space, they are listed only once, below.
 ```

 ### GAME section
 - This section applies to a single game.
+These options override the [MAIN] section (for that game).
 Each game supports different options!
-Refer to the compatibility table below.
+Refer to the compatibility table of your patchlist.txt
 ```
-[PCSB00245]    <- TITLE ID of your game
+[PCSB00245]    <- TITLE ID of your game (if you're not sure, run your game and check log.txt using VitaShell)
 ENABLED=1      <- Setting this to 0 disables all game modifications.
                   (default = 1)
+                  Valid options:
+                    1
+                    0
-OSD=1          <- Setting this to 0 disables in game on-screen display (shown during few seconds at the beginning).
+OSD=1          <- Setting this to 0 disables in game on-screen display
+                  (shown during few seconds at the beginning).
                   (default = 1)
+                  Valid options:
+                    1
+                    0
 FB=960x544     <- Framebuffer resolution.
 Setting this to OFF disables this feature.
                   (default = OFF)
                   Valid options: